Hilbert's seventeenth problem: Minimum number of square rational terms

-On the other hand, an n-variable instance of 3-SAT can be realized as a positivity problem on a polynomial with n variables and d=4.
-This proves that positivity testing is NP-Hard.
+In the other direction, a conditional lower bound can be derived from computational complexity theory.
+An n-variable instance of 3-SAT can be realized as a positivity problem on a polynomial with n variables and d=4.
+This proves that positivity testing is NP-hard.
 More precisely, assuming the exponential time hypothesis to be true, $v(n,d) = 2^{\Omega(n)}$.

 In complex analysis the Hermitian analogue, requiring the squares to be squared norms of holomorphic mappings, is somewhat more complicated, but true for positive polynomials by a result of Quillen.
 The result of Pfister on the other hand fails in the Hermitian case, that is there is no bound on the number of squares required, see D'Angelo–Lebl.